 Who is considered a Pacific Islander?

-Pacific islanders include those who self-identify as having some ethnic identity in the Federated States of Micronesia, Republic of the Marshall Islands, Republic of Palau, Guam, the Commonwealth of the Mariana Islands, Samoa, and Tonga.
-It comprises of those students who were born in any of these island nations and others who were born in the United States of Pacific island parents.
+Pacific islanders include those who self-identify as having some ethnic identity in the Federated States of Micronesia, Republic of the Marshall Islands, Republic of Palau, Guam, the Commonwealth of the Mariana Islands, American Samoa, and other islands in the Pacific.
+It comprises of those students who were born in any of these island nations or those born in the United States of Pacific island parents.

 A variety of fun and informative activities that help students get motivated, inspired, and informed about future opportunities in college and beyond high school.
 During lunch we will have a Resource Fair which will include a College Row whereby local state and private colleges will talk to students about their schools.

 What is the cost of participating in the conference?

 At this point we are looking for sponsors to subsidize the cost of the conference so participants do not have to pay, but participants must pre-register online.

 There are several ways to register, but the easiest and most preferred way is to use our simple online form.